 Our goal is to develop a physically motivated prescription for sampling masses of stars in triples in a manner that reproduces observations.
 Starting from a main-sequence population with a Kroupa mass distribution, we sample binaries, then select a subset of these binaries to be triples.

 As \citet{Moe17} demonstrate, the distributions of primary masses $M_1$, mass ratios $q$, orbital periods $P$, eccentricities $e$, and multiplicity fractions are covariant.
 Therefore, to ensure a widely applicable and physical prescription, we jointly sample the binary parameters using the multi-dimensional distributions of \citet{Moe17}.
-We execute this using the ${\tt COSMIC}$ code's ${\tt multi\_dim}$ sampler \citep{COSMIC}\footnote{We modify the ${\tt multi \_dim.py}$ module in ${\tt COSMIC}$ to sample primary masses from a Kroupa initial mass function (IMF) instead of the default open-source version, which assumes a more top-heavy primary mass function.
-We also modify the code to incorporate updated M-dwarf multiplicity statistics from \citet{Winters19}, replacing the default assumption of zero binary fraction at $0.08~{\rm M_\odot}$.
-The modified ${\tt multi\_dim.py}$ is provided on GitHub \url{https://github.com/cheyanneshariat/gaia_triples/tree/main/Data}.}, providing a population of both singles and binaries.
+We execute this using the ${\tt COSMIC}$ code's ${\tt multi\_dim}$ sampler \citep{COSMIC} with some modifications to make it more realistic.
+Firstly, we modify the ${\tt multi \_dim.py}$ module in ${\tt COSMIC}$ to sample primary masses from a Kroupa initial mass function (IMF) instead of the default open-source version, which assumes a more top-heavy primary mass function.
+We also modify the code to incorporate updated M-dwarf multiplicity statistics from \citet{Winters19}, replacing the default assumption of zero binary fraction at $0.08~{\rm M_\odot}$\footnote{ The modified ${\tt multi\_dim.py}$ is provided on GitHub \url{https://github.com/cheyanneshariat/gaia_triples/tree/main/Data}.}, providing a population of both singles and binaries.
 The binary population has primary masses ($M_1$), mass ratios ($q_{\rm in}=M_2/M_1$), orbital periods ($P_{\rm in}$), and eccentricities ($e_{\rm in}$) consistent with the observed distributions and binary fractions \citep{Moe17}.
-Note that the binaries sampled through this scheme will have an excess of short-period ($P_{\rm in}<20$~days) circular binaries due to tidal evolution \citet{Moe17}.
-Therefore, when using this prescription to sample initial conditions for a triple population, we restrict $P_{\rm in}>20$~days.
+Note that binaries sampled through this scheme will have an excess of short-period ($P_{\rm in}<20$~days) circular binaries due to tidal evolution after their formation \citet{Moe17}.
+Therefore, when using this prescription to sample {\it initial} conditions for a triple population (close to formation), we restrict $P_{\rm in}>20$~days.